mvt-project/mvt/README.md

     * `check-fs`: Extract artifacts from a full filesystem dump
     * `check-iocs`: Compare stored JSON results to provided indicators
     * `decrypt-backup`:  Decrypt an encrypted iTunes backup
+    * `extract-key`: Extract decryption key from an iTunes backup
 * `mvt-android`:
     * `check-backup`: Check an Android Backup
     * `download-apks`: Download all or non-safelisted installed APKs